-Choose View > Actual Size to display the worksheet in its original size.
+Choose the menu command View > Actual size to display the worksheet in its original size.

-Choose View > Zoom Level to set any other zoom level:
+Choose the menu command View > Zoom level to set any other zoom level:

-Zoom level Explanation Fit to selection Zooms in to the current selection as far as possible Previous zoom Restores the previous zoom level 50% , 75% , etc. Sets the zoom level to the desired level
+Zoom level Explanation Fit to selection Zooms in to the current selection as far as possible Previous zoom Restores the previous zoom level 50%, 75%, etc. Sets the zoom level to the desired level